ralmidani/reactnd-project-readable-starter/README.md

 # Readable Project

-This is the project for the final assessment project for Udacity's Redux course where we build a content and comment web app.
+This is the application for the final assessment project for Udacity's Redux course where we build a content and comment web app.
 Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users are also able to edit and delete posts and comments.

 This repository includes the code for the server-side API under `/api-server`, and the code for the client-side application under `/client`.